openbmc/phosphor-power/phosphor-power-sequencer/docs/internal_design.md

 - PowerSequencerDevice
   - Abstract base class for a power sequencer device.
   - Defines virtual methods that must be implemented by all child classes.
+- BasicDevice
+  - Sub-class of PowerSequencerDevice that provides basic functionality.
+  - Implements power sequencer properties from the JSON configuration file.
 - GPIOsOnlyDevice
-  - Sub-class of PowerSequencerDevice that only uses the named GPIOs and does not otherwise communicate with the device.
+  - Sub-class of BasicDevice that only uses the named GPIOs and does not otherwise communicate with the device.
 - StandardDevice
-  - Sub-class of PowerSequencerDevice that implements the standard pgood fault detection algorithm.
+  - Sub-class of BasicDevice that implements the standard pgood fault detection algorithm.
 - PMBusDriverDevice
   - Sub-class of StandardDevice for power sequencer devices that are bound to a PMBus device driver.